brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 it needs to the right of a search field?
 The answer is relatively simple.
 In a molecule, where atoms come together, you place position each element.
 Let's take a menu as an example.
 A menu is a collection of links.
-Each link knows how it looks and behaves and the menu knows how to position it's children, the links.
-If the menu where to change of direction, from default horizontal to vertical.
+Each link knows how it looks and behaves and the menu knows how to position its children, the links.
+If the menu were to change of direction, from default horizontal to vertical.
 The menu would receive a modifier that changes how it's children are positioned.
 In our toolkit molecules are defined in separate files within the `components` folder and follow BEM.
 Below is the HTML structure for our menu.